Team-Fruition/Orbital/README.md

 > different take on the bullet hell genre. <p />
 >
 > <p> 	For those that have heard of games like Solomon's Boneyard and
-> Amorphous+, this game will have similar mechanics, with a controllable camera instead of having the usual
+> Amorphous+, this game will have similar mechanics, with a controllable
-> linearly scrolling backdrop featuring in most arcade bullet hell variants. </p>
+> camera instead of having the usual  linearly scrolling backdrop
+> featuring in most arcade bullet hell variants. </p>
+>
+> <p> Currently, this game only works on Windows.
+Once we get our
+> hands on a Mac machine, we would be able to get a Mac-runnable version
+> of the game. </p>

 <hr />